This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 4. Hostels on or Around Isla Colon

-If you are interested in meeting fellow travelers, partying the night away, and don’t mind having some super simple conditions then you may want to check out the hostels in the area.
+If you are interested in meeting fellow travelers, partying the night away, and don’t mind having some super simple conditions then you may want to stay in the area.
 I will warn you to do heavy research and check reviews to be sure you are actually getting what they are offering.

 GUIDE TO BOCAS DEL TORO FROM COSTA RICA: What to do